-Israeli couscous and roasted vegetables come together in this Moroccan cauliflower and pumpkin couscous salad which is sure to be a crowd pleaser.
+Israeli couscous and roasted vegetables come together in this Moroccan cauliflower and pumpkin couscous salad which is sure to be a crowd-pleaser.
 A dollop of yoghurt dressing on top and you are good to go.
-Packs well for lunch the next day and can easily be prepared ahead of time for a delicious salad without the fuss.
+Packs well for lunch the next day and can easily be prepared ahead of time for a delicious salad without any fuss.

 Moroccan Cauliflower and Pumpkin Couscous Salad